Legal Definition of a Common Law Relationship in Alberta

 The term “divorce” applies only to those who were legally married, but the dissolution of a common law relationship is the same in many ways: assets must be divided, custody and child support must be determined, and the emotional and financial toll can run high.

 While in the past, common law property division was not governed by statue in Alberta, effective January 1, 2020, the Family Property Act, R.S.A.
 2000, c.
 F-4.8 came into effect which legislates rights to property division for common law partners, in the same manner as married couples under the predecessor legislation, the Matrimonial Property Act, R.S.A.
 2000, c.
 M-8.
 This landmark legislation in our Province imports the same presumption of equal sharing of property between adult interdependent partners.
-It is strongly recommended that you work with a family law lawyer for common law separation to protect yourself and your children when undergoing this process.
+It is strongly recommended that you work with a Calgary divorce lawyer for common law separation to protect yourself and your children when undergoing this process.